 Zichao Wang is a Ph.D. student in Electrical and Computer Engineering at Rice University.

-Joel Jennings is a Senior Researcher at the Machine intelligence group at Microsoft Research Cambridge (MSRC), UK.
+Joel Jennings is a Research Software engineer at the Machine intelligence group at Microsoft Research Cambridge (MSRC), UK.

 Simon Woodhead is Head of Research at Eedi.